Nursing is one of the fine arts; I had almost said the finest of fine arts. – Florence Nightingale

 It’s fitting that the celebration ends on Florence Nightingale’s birthday.

-It’s also fitting that Sonicu, with a primary mission of making life easier, more efficient and safer with wireless monitoring, salutes these dedicated souls.
+It’s also fitting that Sonicu, with a primary mission of making life easier, more efficient, and safer with wireless monitoring, salutes these dedicated souls.

 So, who are they – these people that make invasive procedures more bearable than they have a right to be?

-History traces them to the Roman Empire, circa 300 A.D.
-But “modern” nursing came to the fore during the Crimean War of the middle 19th Century when the Russian Empire squared off against that of the Ottomans, the French, British and the island of Sardinia in one of the first “modern wars,” with the requisite modern casualties caused by evolving modern battle technologies foretelling the devastation of The Great War.
+"Modern” nursing came to the fore during the Crimean War of the mid-19th Century when the Russian Empire squared off against that of the Ottomans, the French, British, and the island of Sardinia in one of the first “modern wars,” with the requisite modern casualties caused by evolving modern battle technologies foretelling the devastation of The Great War.

 Among healthcare’s mitigating measures against nurse burnout is a turn to technology.